JeremyKomarov/reshet-posts-app/README.md

 ## Issues
-- This app was created by "create-react-app" becuase of the requiments of the app, There are more modern ways to start the project by "Vite" or "Next.js".
+- This app was created by "create-react-app" becuase of the requiments of the app,\
+  There are more modern ways to start the project by "Vite" or "Next.js".
+- There is no reallty passwords for JSONPlaceholder accounts, so mock passwords been made for each account

 ## Accounts for testing
 **Exmaple accounts, this works for all the accounts**:
 -  email: Sincere@april.biz\
    name: Leanne Graham\
+   pass: leanne123

 - Shanna@melissa.tv\
   name: Ervin Howell\
+  pass: ervin123